 Dr Dale Nimmo, an expert ecologist working at CSU, is leading a significant research project – entitled Compact cities or sprawling suburbs? – that is trying to find a way to preserve biodiversity in our cities alongside meeting the needs of the people who make cities their home.

 “We know that urban areas are increasing in human density very rapidly.
-Urban locations currently house around half the world’s population, and by 2050 they are predicted to be home to an extra 2.5 billion people across the globe.
+Urban locations currently house around half the world’s population.
+By 2050 they are predicted to be home to an extra 2.5 billion people across the globe.
 The proportion of people living in urban centres is particularly high in Australia – by 2050 it’s estimated that 90 per cent of Australians will live in cities and towns.

 “The research project set out to test which of two possible approaches to cities would be best in terms of accommodating more people while preserving as much biodiversity as possible.”